 Review summary: Canon 10D vs 1Ds Mark II

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Canon 1Ds Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 10D: